 - Offer employees incentives to choose more cost-effective, efficient vehicles, for example, sunroofs and satellite radio.

 - Incorporate hybrid trucks.
 Truck fleets should consider incorporating hybrid trucks into their fleets.
-Trucks are responsible for 6 percent of U.S. greenhouse gas emissions.
-Hybrids reduce GHG emissions by 30-50 percent, decrease particulate matter (PM) 96 percent, and improve fuel economy 30-50 percent, saving money at the pump!
-There are many incentives available to help fleets bring down the initial costs of a hybrid.
+Trucks are responsible for 6% of U.S. greenhouse gas emissions.
+Hybrids reduce GHG emissions by 30-50%, decrease particulate matter (PM) 96%, and improve fuel economy 30-50%, saving money at the pump!

 Step 3: Improve Vehicle Use